Veena-S/frontend-currency-exchange-rate/README.md

+# Frontend for Currency Exchange Rate App

+## Description

+This app will allow an user to consult historical exchange rates for a specific currency.

+### Setup

+1. Clone the repo
+2. Install all the dependencies through `npm install`
+3. Run the client using `npm start`

+### Features

+- Can display the list of the available currencies
+- For each currency, following details are displayed:
+  - Currency Code
+  - Name
+  - Currency Symbol
+- Possible to get the historical exchange rates for the selected time-period of 3 or 7 days, for the chosen currency.
+- Provision to change the base currency with which the exchange rates are taken.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.